-In our brand-spanking new book Stuff Dutch Moms Like we have investigated why Dutch mothers are so darn happy and how they truly manage to have it all.
+In our popular book Stuff Dutch Moms Like we have investigated why Dutch mothers are so darn happy and how they truly manage to have it all.
 We’re here today to share 12 reasons why Dutch moms are the happiest.
-Get ready to start taking notes ‘cause this is some seriously good shit!
+Get ready to start taking notes ‘cause this is some seriously good sh*t!

 1 | They give birth on their own terms